MineverseNetwork/DeveloperRoadmap/README.md

 ## Minecraft

+### Current Status:

+Migrating all the plugins to Kotlin.
+Huge refactoring of MV-Lib to make a more flexible and maintenable core.
+Switching from Waterfall to Velocity.

 MV-Lib
 - Web API wrapper & utils [ 100% ]
 - Redis manager & channels [ 100% ]